tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: post-branch-delete run test

 		- TBD: update cleesh engine version build

-- TBD: would be nice to have an Error class that inherits from Invisible [FUTURE]
-	- IDEA: but this would break in heritance?
-	- IDEA: or maybe Writing just needs to inherit from Error ?

 - TBD: state machine for hedgehog [FUTURE]
 	- IDEA: need to implement hedgehog state machine based on creature state